Defence Survive, Evade, Resist, Extract Training Organisation: Background

-The Royal Navy and the Royal Air Force have what has been described as a "rich history of survival training".
-Crews were often lost at sea during the Second World War, with an attrition rate of 80%, which prompted this training to be initiated.
+The Royal Navy and the Royal Air Force (RAF) have what has been described as a "rich history of survival training".
+Crews were often lost at sea during the Second World War, with an attrition rate of 80%, which prompted the training to be initiated.

-Prior to the DSTO being established, the Royal Navy and RAF provided their own survival training and the Resistance Training Wing provided the services with conduct after capture training.
+Prior to the DSTO being established, the Royal Navy and the Royal Air Force provided their own survival training and the Resistance Training Wing provided the services with conduct after capture training.

 Royal Navy

 Before 1943, Royal Navy survival training and equipment was the responsibility of two ratings trained by the RAF.
-The significance of the work however resulted in a reorganisation whereby the navy would train its own Survival Equipment Officers and ratings.
-The new Royal Navy Survival Equipment School (RNSES) initially took up residence at Eastleigh in Hampshire before moving to improved accommodation at Grange Airfield (HMS Siskin) in March 1947.
-In 1955, the school moved to a former boy’s preparatory school (Seafield Park) at Hill Head.
-It remained at Hill Head until September 1991 when it relocated to the former Naval Aircraft Technical Evaluation Centre (NATEC) building at RNAS Lee-on-Solent (HMS Daedalus).
-In February 1995, the RNSES become part of the Royal Navy Air Engineering School which was renamed Royal Navy Air Engineering and Survival School (RNAESS).
-When Lee-on-Solent closed in March 1996, the RNAESS was relocated to a purpose built building at HMS Sultan in Gosport.
-The unit was renamed the Survival Equipment Group and formed part of the Air Engineering and Survival Department, remaining at HMS Sultan until 2008.
+The significance of the work, however, resulted in a reorganisation whereby the Navy would train its own Survival Equipment Officers and ratings.
+The new Royal Navy Survival Equipment School (RNSES) initially took up residence at Eastleigh, Hampshire, before it was moved to improved accommodation at Grange Airfield (HMS Siskin) in March 1947.
+In 1955, the school moved to a former boys' preparatory school (Seafield Park) at Hill Head.
+It remained there until September 1991, when it relocated to the former Naval Aircraft Technical Evaluation Centre (NATEC) building at RNAS Lee-on-Solent (HMS Daedalus).
+In February 1995, the RNSES become part of the Royal Navy Air Engineering School, which was renamed to Royal Navy Air Engineering and Survival School (RNAESS).
+When Lee-on-Solent closed in March 1996, the RNAESS was relocated to a purpose-built building at HMS Sultan in Gosport.
+The unit was renamed the Survival Equipment Group and formed part of the Air Engineering and Survival Department.
+It remained at HMS Sultan until 2008.

 Resistance Training Wing

-Formerly 4 Conduct after Capture Company (4 CAC Coy), the Resistance Training Wing (RTW) was part of the now disbanded Joint Services Intelligence Organisation (JSIO) based at Defence Intelligence Security Centre Chicksands in Bedfordshire.
+Formerly 4 Conduct after Capture Company (4 CAC Coy), the Resistance Training Wing (RTW) was part of the now-disbanded Joint Services Intelligence Organisation (JSIO) based at Defence Intelligence Security Centre Chicksands, in Bedfordshire.
 The wing trained personnel resistance to interrogation techniques.